NextSDS Logo

 No data available

-Most frequently asked questions about safety, handling, storage, and regulatory compliance
+Common questions about safety, handling, and properties

 What is the hazard signal word for Crotaline?

-The signal word for this substance is "danger".
+The signal word is danger.

 What is the physical form of Crotaline?

-Crotaline is a powder appearing as form: powder colour: beige with beige color.
+Crotaline is a powder appearing as form: powder, colour: beige with beige color.
 It has no data available odor.

 What is Crotaline used for?